-Lufthansa 2012 Case Study Solution & Analysis
+Lufthansa 2012 Case Study Solution and Analysis

-Opportunities for Samsung depend on the growing Smart device market and the company's effectiveness in the market.
-Samsung currently runs in about 80 nations and the company has an opportunity to increase its geographical expansion by moving towards more emerging markets outside Asia.
+Opportunities for Lufthansa 2012 Case Study Analysis lie in the growing Mobile phone market and the business's efficiency in the market.
+Samsung currently runs in about 80 countries and the company has an opportunity to increase its geographical growth by moving towards more emerging markets outside Asia.

 4 P's of Marketing

 Lufthansa 2012 Case Study Analysis uses quality items and has a quite rich portfolio which deals with different segments.
 The majority of the items remain in the top 3 of their respective markets.
 LCD and cellphones are the biggest items of Samsung, whereas DRAM is also not far behind in contrast of them.
 Following is the line of product of Samsung:

 • LCD/ TELEVISION

 • Mobile phones.

 Lufthansa 2012 Case Study Analysis uses both market competitive and market skimming prices techniques for its variety of products.
 In competitive pricing it changes the rate according to the competition in order to acquire advantage, whereas, it uses market skimming method where the item has actually an included worth and by offering a few products it can reach break-even.

 It has one of the very best supply chain networks, with retail suppliers, their own sole distributors, E commerce channels like Amazon etc. All its items are prompt supplied to the selling location/ provided to the clients straight in case of online order.